bryansgue/MPC_CLF_CBF_uav/README.md

 The code is based on **CasADi 3.5.5** and **ACADOS (latest version)**, and has been **validated experimentally on a DJI Matrice 100** platform.

-🔬 The full paper can be found at: [https://ieeeaccess.ieee.org/](Paper Final version)
+🔬 The full paper can be found at: [https://ieeeaccess.ieee.org/] (Paper Final version)

 ---